On this page

 Practicing as an RN in Orlando requires state RN licensure through the Florida Board of Nursing.
 Obtaining your RN license requires completing an approved RN degree or diploma program and passing the NCLEX-RN exam.
 There are other requirements as well, so make sure you understand the process before you enrolling in any pre-licensure nursing education program.
 For a detailed look at the steps, visit EduMed’s guide to nursing programs in Florida.

-How Much You Could Make as an RN in Orlando
+How Much Can You Make as an Orlando RN?

 Additional Orlando, FL Nursing Resources